Classic Motorcycle Build

 High Mount Gas Tank

-As an alternative to welding mounting tabs onto the frame, I chose a gas tank that already has them.
-The low tunnel, high mount tank retained the classic Sportster look, but the original-style mounts were replaced with tabs front and rear.
+As an alternative to welding mounting tabs onto the frame, you can buy a gas tank that already has them.
+The low tunnel, high mount tank retains the classic Sportster look, but the original-style mounts were replaced with tabs front and rear.

 Hardtail Sportster Build